aer0ss/aerofs/docs/engineering/requirements/eyja.md

 `File Upload` The action of sharing a file in a conversation.

 `Send a File` A File Upload where recipients may download a copy of the file.
-If members want to share edits they made on the file, they would need to upload it again.
+If members want to share subsequent edits they made on the file, they would need to upload it again.
 Send a File triggers a File Update Message. e.g. 'Sansa sent raven.jpg'

 `Sync a File` A File Upload where recipients with Eyja Desktop receive a copy of the file on their desktop.
 If members make edits, a new copy of the file is updated  to the other members.